Piistech/MetroEase/README.md

 The app is built using **Flutter** and leverages Firebase for authentication and card management functionalities.
 The project is inspired by [Aniruddha Adhikary](https://github.com/aniruddha-adhikary), whose open-source project provided a solid foundation for organizing and calculating fare data for MRT routes.

 ## Inspiration

 This project is inspired by the work of Aniruddha Adhikary, who originally created the data fetching mechanism for MRT routes.
-This work has been organized and extended to provide Firebase integration for authentication and card management.The original project is licensed under **GPL-3.0** and this modified version continues to follow the same licensing terms.
+This work has been organized and extended to provide Firebase integration for authentication and card management.
+The original project is licensed under **GPL-3.0**, and this modified version continues to follow the same licensing terms.

 We thank [Aniruddha Adhikary](https://github.com/aniruddha-adhikary) for their contribution to open-source development.
 You can view the original repository [here](https://github.com/aniruddha-adhikary/mrt-buddy/).

 ## Extended Features

 - **Firebase Authentication**: Users can sign in using Firebase authentication.
 - **Card Management**: Users can manage their cards and view their fare history.
-- **Change Card Holder Name**: Users can update the card holder name.
+- **Change Card Holder Name**: Users can update the cardholder name.
 - **Firebase Firestore Integration**: The app uses Firebase Firestore to store fare data and user information.
 - **Android In-App Update**: The app supports Android In-App Update functionality.
 - **Cross-Platform Support**: The app is built using Flutter, which allows it to run on both Android and iOS devices.
 - **Change Theme**: Users can switch between light and dark themes.
 - **Account Deletion**: Users can delete their account and all associated data from the app.
 - **User Profile Update**: Users can update their profile information.
-- **Google Ads Integration**: The app includes Google Ads functionality.

 To get started with this project, follow the steps below:

 ## Setup Instructions